V3 Max Rev C design update | October 2021 release

 The Max is the successor product to Tortuga Audio’s popular LDR.V25 Preamp Controller.
 The V3 series represents Tortuga Audio’s 5th generation of of audio attenuation technology designed around light dependent resistors (LDRs).

 Features of the ePot.V3 Max include:

 - adjustable impedance from 1k to 100k (20k by default)

-- integrated LDR calibration
+- integrated LDR calibration (no LDR matching required)

-- plug-in replaceable module
+- plug-in replaceable attenuation module

-- Switch between 6 stereo sources
+- Input switching between 6 stereo sources

 - Smooth stepping with no sonic artifacts